How do I start a new course?

 Canvas recently introduced a new page design called the New Canvas User Interface (UI).
 Depending on your Canvas view, your page design may vary from the images shown in this lesson.
 However, the functionality and location of the components remain the same.

-Admins or instructors can create a course shell in Canvas to host courses for their institution.
-Some institutions will have this option disabled and instead provide course shells to faculty automatically via SIS (Student Information System) imports.
+Admins or instructors can start a new course in Canvas.
+New courses are created as course shells to host courses for their institution.
+Some institutions will have this option disabled and instead provide courses to faculty automatically via SIS (student information system) imports.

-Note: If you are not able to create your own course shell as shown in these instructions, your institution has disabled this feature.
+Note: If you are not able to start a course as shown in these instructions, your institution has disabled this feature.
 Contact your Administrator for assistance.

 Start a New Course